Abdul-Sayed/angular-new-notes/notes.md

     ngOnInit()  - fires when component fully mounts ngOnDestroy() - last to fire, used for cleanup work (remove any data feed substriptions)

+---

 ## Templates

 ### Template Styles
 Template styling for a component are specific to that component (style encapsulation).
 Template elements of a component are given a unique property, and component styles target those elements with those properties (using attribute selectors).
+Its good to insulate a component's styles from affecting other components.
+This is missing in React.

 For global styles accross all components, use the styles.css in the src  root directory
 ### Template Interpolation